Where is Danny Murphy now?

 In 2016, Danny Murphy took part in the Soccer Aid game at Old Trafford as part of the England team managed by Sam Allardyce.

-In July 2017 Murphy will be representing England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Murphy represented England in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.

 Danny Murphy: Premier League Statistics